quinlan-lab/STRling/docs/source/run.rst

   strling-outliers.py --genotypes *-genotype.txt --unplaced *-unplaced.txt

 Output files:
-STRs.tsv - a single file with all loci in all samples and their outlier p-values (see :outputs:)
+STRs.tsv - a single file with all loci in all samples and their outlier p-values (see :ref:`outputs`)
 $sample.STRs.tsv - the same data, filtered to a single individual